brandonfrulla/daxsoCLI/daxsoCLI/README.md

 ### Packages

-- `eslint-config-custom`: Custom ESLint configuration used across all applications.
+- `eslint-config-custom`: Custom ESLint configuration is used across all applications.

 ## Installation